tomgoter/w251/hw9/README.md

 2. Do you think your model is fully trained?
 How can you tell?
 3. Were you overfitting?
 4. Were your GPUs fully utilized?
+Yes - they were running at 100%.
+I monitored them using nvidia-smi.
 **5. Did you monitor network traffic (hint: apt install nmon ) ?
 Was network the bottleneck?**
 Yes, see the summary discussion.
 I did not upgrade the port speed from the default of 100Mbps to 1000Mbps.
 The net effect of this was not a 10x slowdown, but a 17x slowdown (30 seconds per step vs 1.7 seconds per step).
 So clearly the network is the bottleneck.
 6. Take a look at the plot of the learning rate and then check the config file.
 Can you explan this setting?